iris-segard/iris-segard/README.md

 ### Hi there 👋

-This is simply to get validated for GitHub copilot :)
+This is simply to validate my student status :)

-Nothing much to see in my page sorry
+Nothing much to see here
 <!--
 **iris-segard/iris-segard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.